 In November 2015 the Partners launched a reuse shop at the Kings Road Reuse and Recycling Centre.
 Branded as Second Time Around, the shop sells a range of items including furniture, toys, sports equipment, clothes, and other household items.
-Small electrical items (vacuum cleaners, lamps, kettles etc.) were introduced into the shop after the period of this report.

 The items for sale have been donated to Second Time Around for reuse by residents, or collected from the other Reuse and Recycling Centres managed by the Authority and would have otherwise been thrown away.